aviraldewan/BinaryVeda-Assignment/README.md

 # BinaryVeda-Assignment

+NOTE-
-NOTE- I am using Thunder Client (VS Code Extension) for making GET and POST Requests
+  i) I am using Thunder Client (VS Code Extension) for making GET and POST Requests ii) The API url should be opened on your browser and requests should be made from Postman or any other platform.

 # Register API
 https://fair-plum-worm-cuff.cyclic.app/register